benblanc/citadels-API/README.md

     ```

 The final output should be the score each player has in the database and the score the script calculated.

+## Notes

+The game only uses the cards from the original set, except for the graveyard and the great wall.

+Programming the graveyard would have been difficult/annoying, so I replaced it with the great wall which was easier to programme.